Snaacky/thewiki/docs/guides/docker.md

 # Setting up a Docker automation stack

-Docker is a piece of software that allows containerize applications, avoiding dependency managment and installation time, and can carry around a solution that's easily deployable anywhere you go.
+Docker is a piece of software that allows containerizing applications, avoiding dependency managment, reduicing installation time, and portability.

-In this tutorial we will deploy a whole automation stack from a single configuration file.
+In this tutorial we will deploy a whole automation stack from a single configuration file!

 The basic idea is that we will create a single "compose" file that tells the Docker engine what containers we want to download, and what configuration options we want to set for each one.
 A sample compose file is presented later in this guide, but we recommend reading through it, as you will need to change parts of it to match your setup.
 Take special note of `environment` variables, as those are essentially your settings options.

 This guide will cover how to setup a Docker stack for common media automation programs, namely: a torrent client, a usenet client, a VPN with a killswitch, Sonarr, Radarr, Autobrr, and Prowlarr.
 These applications work together to automatically download files from chosen indexers, based on user-defined filters.

+!!!
 This guide is primarily focused on basic setup and deployment of these applications.
 For information and help with configuring and using them, please check the relevant documentation, or ask in #questions on Discord.
-We will cover some basic usecases but your needs will vary depending on what indexers you have access to.
+We will cover some basic use cases but your needs will vary depending on what indexers you have access to.
 Our goal here is to get you acquainted with Docker Compose, and give you a good jumping off point.
+!!!
 ## Installing Docker

 First we need to install Docker onto our system.
 Windows users can do so by downloading